Cancel search

 How can we improve it?

-#3 KmetzCo a year ago
+#3 KmetzCo 3 years ago

 I entered diagnostic menu during boot up.. i went to scan axis test and it works fine during that test right up to 'the end' then the same error.
 It slowly goes left to right, then fast, then at what looks like the last step, it stops..
 Also I did the check substrate for jam, moved it up and down, all good.. i did voltage test on carriage, all was fine, etc. I did notice this (see video) are these black stripes tape or sensor?
 This one is torn